 So one day (I believe this was in the 1990’s), he went to Venezuela, and once there he visited the US Consulate and gave up his American citizenship.
 He was hoping to build a movement of nationalists giving up American citizenship in order to start gaining recognition for his citizenship by other nations, and in fact hundreds after him gave up their citizenship, although nothing came with it.
 Puerto Rican citizenship, for all purposes, is a kind of American citizenship.
 There is no PR visa or passport, so no one can travel with this citizenship.
 No country recognizes it.
 It is only a symbol.

 But the whole world was watching.
-Consider the Pandora’s Box that this would have represented, had it been allowed to go on.
+Consider the Pandora’s Box that this would have opened, had it been allowed to go on.
 Not only did hundreds of people in the island territory give up their citizenship as protest against colonialism: if some form of recognition of their PR citizenship took place, perhaps other states or territories might begin to use the same tactic and attempt to build in the public imagination the idea of a “Texan citizenship” for instance, and perhaps even prop it up with benefits or incentives.

 So within a few weeks of what went down in history as no more than a media stunt, Mari Brás received a letter from the federal government which restored his American citizenship, and so did all the other activists who followed in his footsteps.
 It turned out that, in order to give up American citizenship, one had to become a citizen of another nation, and since Mari Brás had not become a citizen of Venezuela, or Spain, or any other nation, he was still an American citizen.